isfgjspquzml/TicTacToe/README.md

 The AI was pretty simple and implemented through an abstract superclass class with different difficulties as subclasses since that setting was the only feature of the game likely to change.

-Easy AI simply moves to an avaliable space while "Hard" AI looks for 2 in a row's to either win or block the player.
+Easy AI logic simply marks any avaliable space while "Hard" AI logic looks for 2 X's or O's in a row to either win or prevent the player from winning.
+Hard AI play() method is lengthy but it works by looking for all 2 rows, columns, and diagonals with 2 X's or O's and a blank space.
+It then looks through those possibilities and combinations and it runs in O(N) time.
+I may come back to clean up the code.